 Cholesterol is a sterol ( steroid + alcohol ).
 It plays a central role in many biochemical processes.

-Seborrhoeic dermatitis is a worldwide disease, but differing opinions exist as to its relativity to racial and climatic factors.
+Seborrhoeic dermatitis is a worldwide disease, however opinions exist as to its relativity to racial and climatic factors.

 Seborrhoeic dermatitis is a form of pityriasis as it relates to the activities of the yeast Pityrosporum of Malassezia syn's: malassez furfur, pityrosporum ovale, bottle bacilli.
 Dandruff (Pityriasis simplex capitis) is the mildest form of seborrhoeic dermatitis.